JCHE552/receipt-processing-software/README.md

 You cna run this with or without docker.

+If using docker:
-If using docker make sure you have docker desktop!
+1. Make sure you have docker desktop
+2. You may need to use linux containers
+3. Some extensions you might need: dev containers, docker compose, docker, WSL, docker extension pack, docker explorer
+4. Make sure WSL is updated and enabled
+5. Can install and update WSL with powershell running on admin

 With Docker:
 1. Go to the directory of docker-compose.yaml in terminal